FriendlyUser/astro-tech-blog/src/pages/posts/tech/2024/mermaid_diagram_creation.md

 ---
-title = "Mastering Diagram Creation with Mermaid: From Flowcharts to Gantt Charts" description = "Dive into the world of Mermaid, a versatile diagramming tool that uses simple text-based syntax.
+title: "Mastering Diagram Creation with Mermaid: From Flowcharts to Gantt Charts"
+description: "Dive into the world of Mermaid, a versatile diagramming tool that uses simple text-based syntax.
 Learn how to create flowcharts, sequence diagrams, Gantt charts, and more, directly in your documentation or web projects.
-Discover advanced features and practical tips for integrating Mermaid into your workflow." tags = ["Mermaid", "Diagrams", "Flowcharts", "Gantt Charts", "Documentation", "Visualization", "JavaScript"] pubDate = "2024-03-23T19:17:25.000Z" layout = "@/templates/BasePost.astro" imgSrc = "/imgs/2023/3267094508_short_ruler_in_the_grass.png"
+Discover advanced features and practical tips for integrating Mermaid into your workflow."
+tags: ["Mermaid", "Diagrams", "Flowcharts", "Gantt Charts", "Documentation", "Visualization", "JavaScript"]
+pubDate: "2024-08-29T19:17:25.000Z"
+layout: "@/templates/BasePost.astro"
+imgSrc: "/imgs/2023/3267094508_short_ruler_in_the_grass.png"
 ---

 ## A Comprehensive Guide to Using Mermaid for Diagramming